 After a basic introduction to a range of different methodologies, exploring the notions of the singular image, tableau, series and/or montage, you'll decide on the mode of production of your work.
 Your project can be realised in the studio, with the option to undertake set-builds; or on location, as appropriate to your concept.
 This will be a visual project with outputs such as a book, exhibition, installation, moving image, magazine, zine or online publication.

-This concludes the first year.
-It encourages you to reflect upon your progress so far, consolidate your successes and begin to make work that's not defined by a set brief but driven by personal research and exploration.
+This concludes the first year and encourages you to reflect upon your progress so far, consolidate your successes and begin to make not defined by a set brief but driven by personal research and exploration.

 Study Abroad (optional)

-Requires you to make a significant body of work.
-You'll draw upon the skills and knowledge you've acquired on the course.
-You're encouraged to employ an experimental and creative approach to the generation of ideas and the making of work, supported by an advanced creative methodology.
+This requires you to make a significant body of work, drawing on the skills and knowledge you've acquired on the course.
 Essentially, your independently led project requires sustained critical development, strong conceptual ideas, risk taking, aesthetic judgement, and sophisticated communication with a detailed understanding of context.

-The exposure unit has several outcomes and is intended to help you progress your photographic practice within an external context along with your communication and professional skills.
-The unit is run throughout year 3 and has two distinct elements.
-The first element is to produce a photographic body of work along with associated contextual input with a professional client.
-Secondly, you will produce a professional dossier that will include your career plan, personal branding, evidence to accompany your input into the year 3 exhibitions and a photographic portfolio.
+The Exposure unit is intended to help you progress your photographic practice along with your communication and professional skills, and has two distinct elements.
+The first is to produce a photographic body of work along with associated contextual input with a professional client.
+Secondly, you will produce a professional dossier including your career plan, personal branding, evidence to accompany your input into the year three exhibitions and a photographic portfolio.

-You'll undertake a substantial period of sustained, individually negotiated research on a subject that is likely to be related to the contextual and/or theoretical concerns of your chosen area of study (which may include specific disciplinary concern and/or wider cultural practice).
+This written unit comprises a substantial period of sustained, individually negotiated research on a subject likely to be related to the contextual and/or theoretical concerns of your chosen area of study (which may include specific disciplinary concern and/or wider cultural practice).

 This course offers the opportunity to study abroad for part of your second year.
 To find out more about studying abroad as part of your course please see the Study Abroad section:

-Through industry-facing project briefs, strong links with practitioners at multiple levels, portfolio reviews, visiting lectures, studio visits and a notable series of course publications and annual exhibitions, students are afforded many opportunities to gain valuable contacts and experience within the world of photography.
-Our industry contacts include:
+Through industry-facing project briefs, strong links with practitioners at multiple levels, portfolio reviews, visiting lectures, and annual exhibitions, students are introduced to a range of voices and experiences within the world of fashion photography, photography and moving image.